griffithlab/rnaseq_tutorial_wiki/Installation.md

 	$RNA_HOME/tools/bedtools-2.17.0/bin/bedtools

-When you are ready you can check our approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-1---software-installation)
+When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-1---software-installation)

 ##Add locally installed tools to your PATH
 To use the locally installed version of each tool without having to specify complete paths, you could add the install directory of each tool to your '$PATH' variable